selforganising/foundersandcoders/_posts/2014-04-30-regular-expressions.md

     .?
 0 or 1 occurence of any character
     a?
 0 or 1 occurence of the character 'a' [a-z]         Any lowercase character
-    [a-z]+        One or more occurrences of any lowercase character [a-zA-Z0-9]   Any alphanumeric character
+    [^a-z]        Any character that is not lowercase [a-z]+        One or more occurrences of any lowercase character [a-zA-Z0-9]   Any alphanumeric character
     \w            The same as [a-zA-Z0-9_]
+    \s            Any whitespace character (a space, a tab or a newline)
     \d            The same as [0-9]
     \d+           One or more digits
     \d{4}         Exactly four digits